Hello, and welcome to the 2016-17 school year!

 Greetings, and welcome to Western Michigan University!
 Let me be among the first to formally and cordially welcome you to your home for the next several years.
 You have taken that crucial first step in furthering your education and have made a significant investment in your future!
 My name is Damon Chambers and, as president of the Graduate Student Association, I represent the interests of all graduate students to the University administration, officials, faculty, staff and surrounding community.

 The Association (known colloquially as the GSA) provides many resources and services for graduate students here at Western.
 We are proud of our grants program, allocating funds to graduate students for conference travel and other degree-related support.
-Our signature product, Grad Talks , strives to foster an environment rich in collaboration, where graduate students throughout campus are able to come together and present their research to their colleagues, classmates and the community.
+Our signature product, Grad Talks 3MT competition, strives to foster an environment rich in collaboration, where graduate students throughout campus are able to come together and present their research to their colleagues, classmates, and the community.
+We do this in the format of a competition in which each graduate student presenting has to deliver a three minutes elevator speech.
+Winners are awarded a scholarship.
 This activity is an excellent opportunity to present your work, learn something new, and to network with other creative and highly motivated graduate students.
+Please, visit our Grad Talks page for more details.

 Like any other student government in the country, we work tirelessly with the University administration, officials, and various committees to not only best represent the interests of all graduate students, but also advocate for a better campus and graduate school experience, including, and a better work environment for graduate studies and innovative research.
 While each of us come from unique backgrounds and different disciplines, we are all graduate students and we are all Broncos.
 The Association strives to provide a network addressing issues that impact graduate students here at Western.
 Most importantly, we hope to pave the way for future graduate students and ensure a bright and successful future for them here at this University.